samuelgoto/readme/README.md

 </html>
 ```

-Block quotes are cool too:
+Block quotes are cool too (although rendering is still a bit off):

 > hello world
 > this looks pretty awesome!